4 Moments On The Diary Of A CEO That Changed My Life | E175

 TL;DR

-• Mo Gawdat shares how to retrain your brain to improve mental clarity and emotional well-being
+• Mo Gawdat shares techniques to retrain your brain and shift your perspective toward greater happiness and peace

-• Africa Brooke provides insights on overcoming intimacy challenges and rebuilding connection in relationships
+• Africa Brooke offers practical advice for addressing intimacy challenges and rebuilding connection in relationships

 Key Moments